ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Activating the Schwinger process requires the code to be compiled with ``QED=TRUE`` and ``PICSAR``.
     If ``warpx.do_qed_schwinger = 1``, Schwinger product species must be specified with ``qed_schwinger.ele_product_species`` and ``qed_schwinger.pos_product_species``.
-    **Note: implementation of this feature is in progress.**
+    Schwinger process requires either ``warpx.do_nodal=1`` or
-    So far it requires ``warpx.do_nodal=1`` and does not support mesh refinement, cylindrical coordinates or single precision.
+    ``algo.field_gathering=momentum-conserving`` (so that different field components are computed at the same location in the grid) and does not currently support mesh refinement, cylindrical coordinates or single precision.

 * ``qed_schwinger.ele_product_species`` (`string`)
     If Schwinger process is activated, an electron product species must be specified